This fun video shows the basics of the mortgage loan process.

 The Freddie Mac Home Possible mortgage offers more options and credit flexibilities than ever before to help low-to moderate-income borrowers attain the dream of owning a home.
 In addition to its down payment requirement of as little as 3%, Home Possible now offers more options to responsibly increase homeownership for all.
 Co-borrowers who do not live in the home can be included for a borrower’s one-unit residence, borrowers are permitted to have another financed property, and more –all with competitive pricing and the ease of a conventional mortgage.

-The GSFA Platinum down payment assistance program was created to help low to moderate income homebuyers in the state of California purchase a home by providing down payment and/or closing cost assistance in the form of a non-repayable grant.
-With the Platinum program you can receive 3%, 4%, or 5% of the first mortgage loan amount for down payment, and/or closing costs as a forgivable second with no required repayment. (forgiven after 3 years)
+Down payment assistance programs were created to help low to moderate income homebuyers in the state of California purchase a home by providing down payment and/or closing cost assistance in the form of grants, silent seconds, or low rate seconds.
+With most programs you can receive 3%, 4%, or 5% of the first mortgage loan amount for the down payment, and/or closing costs with no required monthly repayment.
+(May require payback at time of sale, or refinance)